How You Can Keep Exercising Through the Years

 - Cool down gradually.

 Roxanne Pell, MS, is a physical therapist and geriatric specialist at University Hospitals Rehabilitation and Sports Medicine at University Hospitals Mentor Health Center.
-You can request an appointment with Pell or any other health care provider online.
+You can request an appointment with Pell or any University Hospitals health care provider online.